The Quest for the Coveted First Page

 When it comes to fruits and vegetables, going organic is expensive.
 The exact opposite is true online.
 Often, businesses want to bypass the process of Search Engine Optimization by paying for Google ads.
-While this can be an effective tactic, it’s typically a very expensive one.
+While this can be an effective tactic, it’s typically a costly one.

 While competing for a number one spot organically will require you to battle with other content from top competitors, the process of getting a paid Google ad isn’t without competition either.
-In order to win ad space with Google, you must bid against other businesses, often those with sizable budgets.
+To win ad space with Google, you must bid against other businesses, often those with sizable budgets.

 Stay at the top for a longer duration with organic search.

-Earning a top spot in organic search gives you the opportunity to hold that position (or close to it) for a long period.
-Paying for your ranking only helps while you’re the highest bidder on an ad, and ends the moment you decide to stop funding your ad.
+Earning a top spot in organic search allows you to hold that position (or close to it) for a long period.
+Paying for your ranking only helps while you’re the highest bidder on an ad and ends the moment you decide to stop funding your ad.

 Online consumers are savvy and getting smarter by the day.

 Many of us understand that the top results in Google are ads.
 After all, it’s hard to miss the “Ad” notation that precedes the result.
-Most searchers, however, know to scroll past the first two or three paid options in order to get to the content they want.
+However, most searchers know to scroll past the first two or three paid options to get to the content they want.
 Most users are aware that organic search results are typically more relevant and trustworthy than the results that have been purchased.